Did you get a courtesy letter?

 No additional action is needed if you have corrected the Property Notice after receiving a courtesy notice.

-To dispute a future Property Notice, please log into your mobile app, select “Property notices”, and select the correct one.
+To dispute a Property Notice, please log into your account on the mobile app or website, select “Property notices“, and select the correct one.
 Once you have done that, select “Add a note.”
-This message will go directly to your site manager for review.
+This message will go directly to your site manager for review and they will contact you once they have reviewed the item.
+Please allow several days for this review as they may need to consult the Association rules or the Board of Directors.

 Most communities will allow you to request an extension of time to come into compliance.
 To make a request access your online account and locate the Property Notice option under the “For Homeowners” tab.
 Locate the Property Notice and use the Add Comment option to leave a note asking for an extension.